khoamelo/pickemkickem/README.md

 (2) The "head-to-head" games that a player played in (3) The games where a player faced off against a specific player when they're on or off the court

+FYI: This app uses data from 2023-24 regular season of the NBA, so it's excluding the playoffs.

 ## Installation